Model-independent cosmological inference after the DESI DR2 data with improved inverse distance ladder: METHODOLOGY

-The PAge model, as a type of Taylor expansion, can map specific dark energy models into a two-parameter space $(p_\mathrm{age},~\eta)$.
+The PAge model can map specific dark energy models into a two-parameter space $(p_\mathrm{age},~\eta)$.
 Thus, the deviation from the $\Lambda \mathrm{CDM}$ model is clearly illustrated in the $(p_\mathrm{age},~\eta)$ parameter space.
 For simplicity, the mapping procedure is carried out by equating the deceleration parameter $q_0$ between the PAge model and the specific cosmological model, followed by computing $p_{\mathrm{age}} = H_0 t_0$ for the reference model.
 Subsequently, $\eta$ can be derived from Eq.~(\ref{4}).
 More details about model mapping are provided in Ref.~\cite{Luo:2020ufj}.